 Vehicle Parking and Leaving the Launch

 Once you’ve parked the vehicle, pay any fees for using the facility (if needed) and get in your boat.
 When driving your boat from the launch, keep your eyes peeled for signs regulating no-wake zones.
 Of course, as a general rule, it’s best to not blast-off from the launch to ensure you don’t make waves for launch users.
 Also, most launches are close to shallow water; so don’t let your enthusiasm get the best of you.
-Take your time and slowly drive to deeper water before getting on plane.
-Otherwise you might find yourself returning to the launch sooner than you think with a damaged motor and/or hull.
+Take your time and slowly drive to deeper water before getting on beyond headway speed.
+Otherwise, you might find yourself returning to the launch sooner than you think with a damaged motor prop and/or hull.

 Make Launching Easier